List of Gladiators UK events: Hit & Run

-Hit & Run returned in the revived series.
+Hit & Run returned in the Sky series.
 The bridge was suspended above water and the contender had to touch a buzzer located on each platform.
 In series 10, contenders had a limited time after hitting each button to get to the other side.
 The time limit was eight seconds for female contenders and seven for male contenders.
 If the contender did not hit the button in time, a light went out and the crossing did not score any points.
 Contenders were also liable to be disqualified if they did not keep running at all times.
+When a contender is knocked from the bridge, the Bananarama cover of Na Na Hey Hey Kiss Him Goodbye is played.